MeexReay/bRAC/docs/compiling.md

 Black frame appears on connecting to the server or when bRAC just freezes.
 Be patient.

-### Notifications dont work

-As GNotifications dont work on Windows, we need to send notifications through winapi.
-Development of this feature is active, you can participate in it by making a pull requests.

 ## MacOS

 ### Notifications dont work

+There are two solutions:

+- Switch to `libnotify`:

-Switch to `libnotify` by adding the feature to cargo: `cargo build -r -F libnotify`
+Add the feature `libnotify` to cargo: `cargo build -r -F libnotify`

+- Switch to `notify-rust`:

+Add the feature `notify-rust` to cargo: `cargo build -r -F notify-rust`

 ## Linux

 ### Notifications dont work

-There are Two solutions:
+There are two solutions:

 - Switch to `libnotify`: